 - I. To offer basic knowledge in designing and building object-relational database system. - II.
 To supply advanced knowledge in query processing optimization - III.
-To focus on key issues associated with database security and determining the levels of protection.
+To focus on key issues associated with database security and determining the levels of protection. - IV.
+To design high-quality relational databases.

-- 1. Apply the knowledge of object relational databases in query optimization, database protection and security. - 2.
+- 1. Apply the knowledge of object relational databases in query optimization. - 2.
 Solve complex computing problems by applying tuple relational calculus and domain relational calculus techniques. - 3.
-Design and develop an emerging distributed database on semi-structured data, unstructured data and XML documents.
+Design and develop an emerging distributed database on semistructured data, unstructured data and XML documents.